 The short answer would be billions.
 Let’s dig a little deeper though; back at the turn of the millennium, Google was handling only 32.8 million searches per day or 14 billion searches per year.
 Just over a decade later, in 2012, Google surpassed 3.3 billion daily searches and nowadays, the number of Google searches per day is much more staggering.

 Google has been sitting on the Search throne for a long time.
-Currently, it holds 91.38% of the search engine market share worldwide.
-This breaks down to approximately 86% of the desktop market and around 95% of the mobile search market share.
+In July 2020, it held 91.43% of the search engine market share worldwide.
+This breaks down to 84.14% of the desktop market and 94.94% of the mobile search market share.
 The total number of google searches over the past few years has remained stable.

 Holding the majority of the search engine market, Google processes a huge amount of queries.
 The average number of daily Google searches is 3.5 billion which translates into 1.2 trillion global searches per year.